Slicepop/ServiceDeskExtension/README.md

 ### **Request Page**

 - New Save And Close button option that will save and close after a delay of 1 second
+- Change title of tab to be the subject title

 <br>
 <br>